 A new material called Proteus is billed as just 15 percent the density of steel, but completely resistant to being cut through.
 That means cyclists around the world may be blessed with truly inviolable locks for the first time ever.
 People who want to steal the outdoor furniture from restaurant patios will have to cut the furniture now instead of the cable lock.
-Most importantly, TV writers will have to work even harder to make it seem easy to get into a locked electrical storage or nuclear facility.
-Researchers in Germany and the U.K. have teamed up to make a material they say uses harmony and vibration to thwart any attempts to cut it.
 Materials Like Kevlar - Heat-Resistant Protective Gear.
 Harvard/Grant Gonzalez/SEAS A new "best of both worlds" material is protective and extremely heat-tolerant.First responders and military personnel require extreme protection that often comes with tradeoffs.Scientists added lightweight, insulating aerogel at the molecular level to make this material.

 To make the ubiquitous building material more environmentally friendly, the industry has been adding by-products from coal-fired power plants, but doing so had its own problems.
 Now, researchers at Rice University have developed a new composite binder that can almost completely replace cement, and reduce waste from power plants at the same time.
 Fly ash is made up of the loose, airborne particles created as coal is burned in power plants.
-This material is usually captured, and while some is recycled, most ends up in landfill.
 "Super wood" sports the strength of steel.
 Titanium alloys are some of the strongest materials we can build with, but they can be expensive and heavy.

 Move over Kevlar?
 New nanofibers combine extreme strength and toughness.
 Ultra-strong fibers like Dyneema and Kevlar may be in for some competition.